 - Note: Applicants granted the right to study at the doctoral level at the School of Chemical Engineering must present their original degree documents no later than their arrival at Aalto University.

-b) Proof of proficiency in Finnish, Swedish or English if the applicant is not a native speaker of, or educated in, any of these languages.
+b) Proof of proficiency in Finnish, Swedish or English if the applicant is not exempted from the language test requirement.
 Please check the English language requirements.

 Degrees awarded by a higher education institution outside Finland: